metajinomics/qiime_tutorial/QIIME1.md

 For those of you interested in how this script works I recommend you take a look at it either through your terminal with `less` or online [here](https://github.com/edamame-course/Amplicon_Analysis/blob/master/resources/Merged_Reads_Script.sh).
 The script uses a "for loop" to repeat a set of commands for every single pair of files we have.
 For each sample the script first performs the merging with `join_paired_ends.py` and saves the output to a directory with the name of the sample.
 Secondly, because of some weird naming conventions the `join_paired_ends.py` function follows, the script renames and moves the resulting merged read files to a single directory each with their own name.
 Finally, the script removes the original directory that `join_paired_ends.py` as a cleanup step.
 This gets rid of 54 unnecessary directories making saving our instance space and our eyes the strain of having to look at them all everytime we want to `ls` in the directory.
 ###1.2.4  Sanity check #2.

-How many files were we expecting from the assembly?
+How many files were we expecting from the overlapping step?
 There were 54 pairs to be assembled, and we are generating one assembled fastq for each.
 Thus, the Merged_reads directory should contain 54 files.
 Navigate up one directory, and then use the `wc` (word count) command to check the number of files in the directory.

 ```
 ls -1 Merged_Reads | wc -l